Primary Navigation Mobile

 How do I renew my car tax online?

-In theory your tax will auto renew every year, assuming your car is still taxed and MOT’d, if you’re paying monthly.
-Make sure you keep updated on the government website if you use direct debit, as tax rates change yearly.
-This will prevent confusion about payment adjustments upon automatic renewal.
+If you’re paying monthly, your car tax will auto renew every year, assuming your car is still taxed and MOT’d – in theory.
+Make sure you keep updated on the government website if you pay by direct debit, as tax rates change yearly.
+Doing so will prevent confusion about payment adjustments upon automatic renewal.

 Otherwise the process is very straightforward, you’ll receive a renewal letter a month or so before you’re due to tax the car again.